agu3rra/oauth-pyzure/readme.md

 from oauth_pyzure import OAuth

 """
-Instantiate an object and give it an optional tenant id.
+Instantiate an object and give it the Azure tenant id of your application.
-It uses Azure's default if none is provided.
 """
 oa = OAuth(tenant_id='some_tenant_id')